 Director's Lunch Box

-Director's Lunch Box provides and opportunity for the leadership of programs to network, learn, and earn training hours.
-Director's Lunch Box begins each October, and meets through May.
+Director's Lunch Box provides an opportunity for the leadership of programs to network, learn, and earn training hours.
+Director's Lunch Box begins each fall and meets through spring.
 Sign-up for this series of training and enjoy lunch while you learn.